wso2/labs/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/README.md

     * This will fetch a File from an Amazon S3 bucket.
     * If you want to try this out, you may can create a **free-tier account** on Amazon.
 3. Complex integration service that orchestrates a several service endpoints.
-    * Use the provided backend service call [Bank Services](/bank-services) on this repository.
+    * Use the provided backend service call [Bank Services](/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/bank-services) on this repository.
     * Invoke the bank services endppints.
     * Walkthoiugh the complex integration service.
     * Testing a complex integration.
     * For testing to work, setup a hosts entry in your local machine - `banksvc`

-4. To test these, use the provided `vscode_rest-client.http` file with VSCode IDE.
+**Note:** To test these, use the provided [vscode_rest-client.http](/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/vscode_rest-client.http) file with VSCode IDE.

-## Part 3 - Buld & Push a Docker Image of Integration Artefacts
+## Part 2 - Buld & Push a Docker Image of Integration Artefacts

 1. Using WSO2 Integration Studio.
    * Using Kubernetes Exporter project `Build and Push Docker Image` option.